Key handling

 class paramiko.dsskey.DSSKey(msg=None, data=None, filename=None, password=None, vals=None, file_obj=None, _raw=None)

-Representation of a DSS key which can be used to sign an verify SSH2 data.
+Representation of a DSS key which can be used to sign and verify SSH2 data.

 __init__(msg=None, data=None, filename=None, password=None, vals=None, file_obj=None, _raw=None)